Thomas

 Governor Ron DeSantis is experiencing notable friction with Republican leaders in the Florida Legislature.
 The governor’s push for aggressive fiscal reforms, such as eliminating property taxes and implementing a "Doge-style" efficiency task force, has met resistance from GOP lawmakers who view these proposals as impractical and potentially detrimental to essential state services.

-Additionally, DeSantis's approach to governance, which has been marked over his two terms in office by limited engagement with legislators and unilateral decision-making, has strained relationships.
+Additionally, DeSantis's approach to governance, which has been characterized by his limited engagement with legislators and unilateral decision-making over his two terms in office, has strained relationships.
 House Speaker Daniel Perez and Senate President Ben Albritton have expressed frustration over being sidelined, particularly during special sessions called by the governor without prior consultation.

-This internal discord is further complicated by political ambitions within the party, as figures like Agriculture Commissioner Wilton Simpson emerge as potential gubernatorial candidates, challenging DeSantis's influence and perhaps positioning his wife, Casey DeSantis, as his heir apparent.
+Political ambitions within the party further complicate this internal discord, as figures like Agriculture Commissioner Wilton Simpson emerge as potential gubernatorial candidates, challenging DeSantis's influence and perhaps positioning his wife, Casey DeSantis, as his heir apparent.

 Florida legislative leaders appear, for the moment at least, to be winning the escalating conflict with Governor Ron DeSantis over tax policy, budgeting priorities, and the direction of state governance.
 This conflict is rooted in both ideological and practical disagreements, and it's becoming a defining feature of Florida's 2026 political environment.